Show all 3 images

-A well-preserved tower with three storeys and a square floor plan of 8 by 8 metres has been preserved.
+A well-preserved tower with three floors and a square floor plan of 8 by 8 meters has been preserved.
 The well-preserved upper end of the wall could indicate a vanished fourth floor made of wood.
-The masonry consists of stones of unequal size, which are reasonably layered in storage.
-In the lower part there are traces of a Rasa Pietra exterior plaster.
-On the third floor there was a window with two seats as well as an abortion bay and a smoke vent for the stove.
+The masonry consists of stones of unequal size, which are layered reasonably in storage.
+In the lower part there are traces of a Rasa-Pietra exterior plaster.
+On the third floor there was a window with two seats as well as an aborterker and a smoke outlet for the stove.

 The high entrance was on the second floor on the west side.
-The walls are well preserved.
-Remains of the beams show the location of the staircase and the balustrade in front of the entrance.
+The robe stones are well preserved.
+Remains of beams show the location of the stairs and the balustrade in front of the entrance.
 Above the door there are remains of a sloping canopy.

-Southeast of the tower on a terrace was a supply yard built of dry stone walls and wood; a rectangular floor plan of a small house is still clearly recognizable.
-The courtyard was enclosed by a ring wall, which can still be seen to some extent in the south.
+Southeast of the tower, on a terrace, was a supply yard built of dry stone walls and wood; a rectangular floor plan of a small house is still clearly visible.
+The courtyard was enclosed by a curtain wall, which can still be seen to some extent in the south.